kchens/kchens.github.io/pages/words/06_11_2014_The_Odin_Project_Building_Bare_Metal_Forms_and_Helpers.md

 ####Tidbits
 *	While the `user.rb` model is singular, the `users_controller.rb` is plural. `rails g controller Users`.
+*	Two views (`erb` templates) can share similar `HTML` code.
+Simply need to create a file beginning with an underscore like so `_error_messages.html.erb`, then place this line of code accordingly:
+	`<%= render 'shared/error_messages' %>`.
+As you may notice, the file must be designated  from and noted in the `shared` folder.

 ##HTML FORMS
 ####The Easy